Sugar industry of Cuba

 The Cuban sugar economy is the principal agricultural economy in Cuba.
 Historically, the Cuban economy relied heavily on sugar exports, but sugar production has declined since the breakup of the Soviet Union in 1991.
-In 2015, raw sugar accounted for $378 million of Cuba's $1.4 billion exports.
+In 2015, raw sugar accounted for $368 million of Cuba's $1.4 billion exports.

 Colonial era

 Spain began growing sugarcane in Cuba in 1523, but it was not until the 18th century that Cuba became a prosperous colony.
 The outbreak of the Haitian Revolution in 1791 influenced Cuban planters to demand the free importation of slaves and the easing of trade relations in an effort to replace Haiti as the main sugar producer in the Caribbean.
 Annual sugar production grew from 14,000 tons in 1790 to over 34,000 tons in 1805.
 Cuba was opened to free trade with all nations in 1818, leading to substantial commercial relations with the United States.
 A severe decline in the price of coffee in the 1840s resulted in further reinvestment of capital, land, and labor into sugar production.

+Population growth, urbanization, industrialization, and rising incomes in the 19th century resulted in an increase in world sugar production and consumption.
+Between 1820 and 1895, world sugar production increased from 400,000 tons to seven million tons.
+At the same time, Cuba's sugar production increased from 55,000 tons in 1820 to almost one million tons in 1895.
+With a market share of about 15%, Spain's colony Cuba was the leading producer of raw sugar.